DOOMReboot/DIYQuake/Quake/Notes000/notes/README.md

 Some interesting differences when comparing the CD-ROMs:

 V1.06 CD-ROM
--The size is only 24MB
+* The size is only 24MB
--Everything on the CD is compressed
+* Everything on the CD is compressed
--A full install is required to play the game
+* A full install is required to play the game

 V1.09 CD-ROM
--The size is 78MB
+* The size is 78MB
--Includes an uncompressed “Data” folder
+* Includes an uncompressed "Data" folder

 My initial thought was that the differences in V1.09 were to allow the game to run from the CD-ROM (by having a minimum installation mode and then reading the assets from the CD-ROM), but the Windows installer never gave such an option; A full installation was required to play the game under Windows.
 It just seems weird to me, especially since the game's source code seems to support reading assets from any location.